Boston Schools with Programs in Healthcare

 Bachelor of Science in Health Science

 This program combines concepts related to community health, health sciences and international health.
 Some of the foundational courses cover a variety of sciences like biology, chemistry and psychology as well as statistics.
-Upper-level courses may include epidemiology, healthcare delivery, healthcare informatics and gene structures.
-A practicum is completed in the final semester.
+Upper-level courses may include epidemiology, healthcare delivery and qualitative research.
+A practicum is completed in the last year.

 Master of Public Health

-The curriculum for this degree program centers on biostatistics, epidemiology, environmental health, behavioral health and health administration.
+The curriculum for this degree program centers on biostatistics, epidemiology, environmental health, health systems and policy and health administration.
 In addition to coursework, students conduct research under the guidance of a faculty member.
-Each student must also complete a practicum that equals a minimum of 112 hours.
+Each student must also complete a practicum that equals a minimum of 240 hours.

 Certificate of Advanced Graduate Study in Endodontics